Mythri532/docker/Readme2.md

 **Prerequisites**

-Multiple Linux servers running CentOS 7 (1 Master Node, Multiple Worker Nodes)<br>
+--> Multiple Linux servers running CentOS 7 (1 Master Node, Multiple Worker Nodes)<br>

-A user account on every system with sudo or root privileges <br>
+--> A user account on every system with sudo or root privileges <br>

-The yum package manager, included by default <br>
+--> The yum package manager, included by default <br>

 Command-line/terminal window <br>

 **Step 1: Configure Kubernetes Repository**

 Kubernetes packages are not available from official CentOS 7 repositories.
 This step needs to be performed on the Master Node, and each Worker<br> Node you plan on utilizing for your container setup.
 Enter the following command to retrieve the Kubernetes repositories.<br>

-These 3 basic packages are required to be able to use Kubernetes.
+These 3 basic packages are required to be able to use Kubernetes.<br>

 Install the following package(s) on each node:<br>

 cat &lt;&lt;EOF &gt; /etc/yum.repos.d/kubernetes.repo <br>